yumaroonie/HonorsChemistry/README.md

 ## Introduction

-Embark on a delightful journey of connection with **Honors Chemistry**, the novel dating app that's sparking joy across the Harvard-Westlake campus.
+Embark on a delightful journey of connection with **Honors Chemistry**, the novel dating app that will spark joy across the Harvard-Westlake campus.
 Merging the thrill of meeting someone new with the familiar corridors of academia, this app is tailored for the clever, curious, and perhaps a tad quirky students of our esteemed high school.
 Designed to foster meaningful connections based on mutual scholastic interests and intellectual wavelengths, Honors Chemistry is the go-to app for students seeking a companion in both the lab and life.

 ## Value/Use